khaled-mehizel/bike-sales-dashboard/README.md

 ### Commute Distance: Line Chart
 #### The longer the customer's commute distance, the less likely they are to get a bike.
- The cons of the bicycle start to outshin by the pros with more distance. but surprsingly, more bicycles were purchased by those in the 2-5 mile bracket than those in the 1-2 mile bracket.
+ The cons of the bicycle start to outshine the pros with more distance.
+But surprisingly, more bicycles were purchased by those in the 2-5 mile bracket than those in the 1-2 mile bracket.
 The 0-1 mile bracket reigns supreme of course.

  ### Income: Column Chart
  #### People who bought bikes have slightly higher average income than those who don't.